 Student Legal Services (2304 Michigan Union) is a full-service law office for currently enrolled students, providing a range of legal services such as landlord-tenant disputes, consumer law, and criminal defense.
 Please visit the Student Legal Services website for more information.

-The Transfer Credit Office (153 Chrysler Center) is located within the Office of Recruitment and Admissions for the College of Engineering.
-They are responsible for anything involving transferring credit to/from another institution, including:
+The Transfer Credit Office is responsible for anything involving transferring credit to/from another institution, including:

 - Guidelines on how to transfer credit from another institution toward their engineering degree